 In this example, Elements Connect can get specific information about the current user (his name, job position, phone number & email address) by executing LDAP queries on the company’s LDAP.

-Using Jira Service Desk for retrieving and managing customers requests is a common thing for customer-focused software companies.
+Using Jira Service Management for retrieving and managing customers requests is a common thing for customer-focused software companies.
 However if a bug is detected and reported by a customer, other customers are probably facing the same issue and are likely to raise it too.
 That leads to duplicated tickets, which are difficult to manage by the agents.

 How Connect can help

-An additional field “Similar issues” can be added to the Jira Service Desk request form with Elements Connect.
+An additional field “Similar issues” can be added to the Jira Service Management request form with Elements Connect.
 This read-only field is connected to the local Jira, and lists existing issues with a similar summary.

 When the customer begins to type his or her request in the Summary field, a dynamic JQL query is executed based on what is typed in the Summary field to display issues that have a similar summary in the Connect “Similar issues” field.
 This way, the customer is directly informed about the existing similar issues, can take a look at them if needed and watch the one corresponding to his or her problem until resolution.